wearehanno/oskar/README.md

 There are two ways of configuring Oskar.

-1) Using local configuration
+1) Using local configuration:
 You copy the contents of the file `config/default.json` and create a new file `config/local.json` with your environment's variables.

-2) Using Heroku env variables
+2) Using Heroku env variables:
 Use `.env.sample` to set up your Heroku env variables, either setting them via the command line (as described [here](https://devcenter.heroku.com/articles/config-vars)) or directly from the Heroku panel.

 Here's the config variables you need to define: